Skip to content

 Strong job applications match your own skills, experience and qualities to those relevant to the job.
 There’s a process on how to do this.

-After taking yourself through this process you’ll be ready to tell employers about your relevant skills in a job application form, CV (curriculum vitae) and covering letter or personal statement.
+After taking yourself through this process you’ll be ready to tell employers about your relevant skills in a job application form, CV (curriculum vitae) and cover letter or personal statement.

 If you need support in identifying your core skills, take a look at the plan your career section on our website.